DmitryEllison/PyBot/README.md

 # PyBot
-This bot is a experience in using Vk Api
+This bot is my experience in using Vk Api